nybblr/tap_dance/README.md

 Homebrew rocks, but managing system level dependencies can become a pain to track across multiple machines.
 Bundler was designed to make explicit declaration of Ruby dependencies consistent and painless.
 Bindler aims to do the same for system binaries by alleviating such issues as:
 - "What did I `brew install` to make my vim plugins work?"
-- "What extra arguments did I run the installation with?"
+- "With what extra arguments did I run my python installation?"
-- "Did I install that item in `brew list` for a reason I don't remember, or is it a dependency?"
+- "Did I install that item in `brew list` for a reason I don't remember, or is it an automatically installed dependency?"
 - "Ugh, I just want to pull my latest dotfiles and have everything work."

 Installation